Mulch bare spots

 What type of mulch is best for bare spots?

-Organic mulches like wood chips, bark, or shredded leaves work well for bare spots as they break down and improve soil health over time.
+Organic mulches like wood chips, shredded bark, or pine needles work well to cover bare areas and improve soil health.

 Connect with certified professionals in your area